|The Technical Workforce

 What if I’m unable to submit all of the requested data?

 The Top Companies program relies on the validity and completeness of the workforce data we collect and analyze.
-If your organization chooses not to provide a response for one of the metrics, we still invite to participate in the program.
-However, you will face a scoring penalty and will ineligible for the award.
+If your organization is unwilling or unable provide a response for one of the metrics, we still invite you to participate in the program.
+However, you will not be eligible for the Leadership Index or the award.
 All data that is submitted is treated as confidential and held to the terms of our non-disclosure agreement.

 Still Have Questions?

-Contact the Top Companies team to submit a specific question or to request a change to your Primary Contact or Executive Sponsor.
+Contact the Top Companies team to submit a specific question or to request a change to your contacts.